askui/askui/docs/docs/general/01-Getting Started/getting-started.md

 Next, follow the instructions in the setup wizard until the end.

 ### 3. Activate the AskUI Development Environment (ADE)
-1. Open a command prompt.
+1. Open a terminal.
 We recommend using *PowerShell*.
 2. Run the command `askui activate` (type it and press _Enter_).
 This brings you into the AskUI Development Environment (short ADE) where you can configure your installation, start the AskUI Controller, create new AskUI-Projects and run workflows.

 Activating the ADE may take a few seconds.